Habbie/hello-dns/tdns/intro.md

 like actual running code.  `tdns` is small enough to read in one sitting and shows how DNS packets are parsed and generated.  `tdns` is currently written in C++ 2014, and is MIT licensed.
-Reimplementations in other languages are highly welcome, as these may be more accessible to other programmers.
+Reimplementations in other languages are highly welcome, as these may be more accessible to programmers not fluent in C++.

 The goals of tdns are: